How can you have a Magical Christmas on a small budget if your bank account is less than enchanted?

 9. Refurbish old toys.
 These may be found in your basement, closet or garage, or possibly picked up at a rummage sale or thrift store.
 A little sanding, painting and repairing and a vintage toy could have a wonderful life with a new owner.

-10. Make doll clothes from old table clothes or fabric scraps.
+10. Make doll clothes from old table cloths or fabric scraps.
 If you’ve got sewing skills, put them to use for your child’s dolls.
 A new wardrobe brings a smile to every face.

 11. Jewelry.
 An old piece of jewelry that your kids have admired can be put into an old jewelry box and become a cherished gift.
 Or for younger kids, giving a gift of gaudy or sparkly costume necklaces could really make them smile.
 Inexpensive costume jewelry can be found at thrift stores and rummage sales.
 Adding a little spray paint and a mini treasure chest can turn it into pirate booty.